engineyard/engineyard-theme/README.md

 ## Modifying / Testing ##

-Inside this repo is a `dummy` folder, containing a Rails 3 app configured to load the gem.
+Inside this repo is a `example` folder, containing a Rails 3 app configured to load the gem.
 You can use this to add any changes in styles.
 You can also run:

-    `bundle exec cucumber features`
+    bundle exec cucumber features

 ...within that folder to test the gem as though it was installed in a Rails app, so that you know it still works.